Swet Columns

 by Stuart Ayre

 What does it take to be a successful editor for a non-governmental organization (NGO)?
 And within an NGO, what is explicitly and implicitly expected of contributors?
-People have a tendency to blithely take on NGO work, editing and otherwise,... more
+People have a tendency to blithely take on NGO work, editing and otherwise, without properly considering what is really being asked.
+Whatever altruistic intentions a person may have, what should be... more

 Walking Through History and Writing about Culture